7 “Easiest” Types of Doctor to Become + How to Get There

 Psychiatrists diagnose and treat mental, emotional, and behavioral disorders, as well as substance abuse disorders.
 Diagnosis typically involves conversations with patients and common treatments include psychotherapy and medication.

 Average Step 1 Score: 224.2

-Physical medicine and rehabilitation (PM&R) physicians work with patients with physical impairments or disabilities (from disease, condition, or injury) to improve their functionality and quality of life.
-PM&R uses physical therapy and pain management and attempts to avoid surgical operations.
+Physical medicine and rehabilitation (PM&R) physicians work with patients who have physical impairments or disabilities (from disease, condition, or injury) to improve their ability to function and their quality of life.
+PM&R uses physical therapy and pain management, and it attempts to avoid surgical operations whenever possible.

 6. Internal Medicine (Categorical)

 Internal medicine exclusively focuses on adults and adult health conditions.
-Physicians (called internists) prevent, diagnose, and treat diseases and conditions that affect any part of the adult body.
-They are involved with health maintenance, disease screening, and often make referrals to other specialists.
+These physicians—called internists—prevent, diagnose, and treat diseases and conditions that affect any part of the adult body.
+They are involved in health maintenance and disease screening, and they often make referrals to other specialists.

-If you are interested in any of these specialties, or any others, check out CollegeVine’s comprehensive review of medical specialties, which includes median salaries.
+If you are interested in any of these specialties, or any others, check out CollegeVine’s comprehensive review of medical specialties, which includes details about each specialty’s duties and salaries.

 Best Pre-Med Schools

-It is a common misconception that pre-med is a major, but at most schools, it is a “track” that students follow to fulfill the prerequisites for applying to medical school.
-Find out more about pre-med requirements.
+It’s a common misconception that pre-med is a major—at most schools, it is actually a “track” that students follow to fulfill the prerequisites for applying to medical school.
+Find out more about pre-med requirements here.